AviationSFO/SnakeGame/README.md

 ### Requirements
 #### Python

-version 3.6 or newer, (Python 2 does not work, same as python 3 earlier than 3.6).
+Version 3.6 or newer, (Python 2 does not work, same as python 3 earlier than 3.6).
 Tested on 3.8.2 and 3.10.2.

 #### OS